 Hello!
 I am Mingze Chen, Ph.D.
-Candidate at the Urban Nature Design Research (UNDER) Lab, University of British Columbia (UBC).
-I’m joining Senseable City Lab, Massachusetts Institute of Technology (MIT) as an echange student.
+Candidate at the Urban Nature Design Research (UNDER) Lab, University of British Columbia (UBC), and an exchange student at the Senseable City Lab, Massachusetts Institute of Technology (MIT).
 My research focuses on the interdisciplinary application of big data and machine learning technologies in landscape and urban planning.

 I hold a Master of Architecture in machine learning urbanism and worked as a research associate at The Bartlett Faculty of the Built Environment, University College London (UCL).

-I have published over 25 peer-reviewed journal articles in leading international journals such as the Habitat International, Journal of Environmental Management, Urban Forestry & Urban Greening, and Energy and Buildings, etc. I presented my work at major academic conferences, including ACSP, CELA, IFLA, and EDRA.
+I have published over 30 peer-reviewed journal articles in leading international journals such as the Sustainable Cities and Society, Habitat International, Journal of Environmental Management, Urban Forestry & Urban Greening, and Cities, etc. I presented my work at major academic conferences, including ACSP, CELA, IFLA, and EDRA.
 I am also actively involved in teaching, serving as a sessional lecturer and adjunct fellow at institutions in Canada, the United States, and China.

 I am the founder of Nature AI Lab, a research platform that integrates cutting-edge technologies with urban and nature studies to create data-driven solutions for a more resilient, equitable, and livable future—embodying our vision: Better Technologies, Better Nature, Better Life.